K-Alpine/CV/README.md

 - Skills 4: Proficient use of electronic scheduling and workload tools for daily work flows (in-patient and out-patient services).
 - Program Leadership: Delegation, supervision and supported professional growth with Occupational Therapy Assistant team members in accordance with college guidelines.

-**Holland Bloorview Kids Rehabilitation Hospital | Nursery School Program (0.6-0.7 FTE) | Toronto ON (May 2008 – July 2009)**
+**Holland Bloorview Kids Rehabilitation Hospital | Nursery School Program (0.6-0.7 FTE) | Toronto ON (_May 2008 – July 2009_)**
 - Impact: Provided consultation, education and enhancement support with pre-school and school-aged children, their families and professional early educators.
 - Skills 1: Applied developmental milestone knowledge in occupational analysis of preschoolers in the areas of: skills fine-motor skills, self-care skills, feeding skills, play & social engagement.
-- Skills 2: Observation, Applied Occupational Analysis and Interventions: seating/positioning, environmental accessibility/safety, and behavior shaping.
+- Skills 2: Observation, Applied Occupational Analysis and Interventions: seating/positioning, accessibility/safety, and behavior shaping.
 - Skills 3: Observation Use and Interpretation with the Sensory Profile Assessment.
 - Communication: Collaboration with Skilled Early Educators, Interdisciplinary Professionals, Family members on student occupational participation goals and possibilities.
 - Research Activity: Participant in the Holland Bloorview Kids Rehab mentorship research project.

 **Community Occupational Therapy Associates | Paediatrics Services | Toronto ON (_October 2007- 2009_)**
-- Impact: Provided in-home Assessment, Resource Support & Intervention services with children their families and carers ages birth to 14.
+- Impact: Provided in-home Assessment, Resource Support & Intervention services with children ages 0 to 15 their families and carers.
 - Skills: Applied occupational theory and developmental theory with current research to guide service delivery.
 - Core practice areas included: gross-motor, fine-motor, cognitive development and feeding, as well as equipment needs to support optimal development, play positioning, safety and ADL function.
 - Communications Case Manager: Written reports and summaries, Calls as required included Occupational Analysis, Co-Created Occupational Goals, Therapeutic Plan, Functional Interventions.